Copyright © 2023 LOCALIIZ | All rights reserved

-We recommended quick hikes on Hong Kong Island last week, so here are some on Kowloon side that you can complete in roughly two to three hours as well.
+We’ve recommended quick hikes on Hong Kong Island, so here are some on Kowloon side that you can complete in two to three hours as well.
 We’ll be straight with you, these are a bit more challenging than the Island ones, so don’t forget to slap on some sunscreen and bring lots of water!
-And please, please don’t litter or leave your masks along the trails...
+And please don’t litter or leave your masks along the trails...

 Since you’re already going to be out and about, you might as well make your hike a bit educational as well.
 Devil’s Peak is actually an area of historical interest in Hong Kong.
 Once occupied by pirates during the Ming dynasty—the most famous of whom was Cheng Lin Cheong—this tactical and practical selection by the pirates commanded a favourable view over the Lei Yue Mun straits, classified as one of the 16 major sea passages during the time.

 For the same strategic reasons, the British later commandeered the area and built military stations, including two gun batteries named Gough and Pottinger.
 Devil’s Peak became part of the Gin Drinkers’ Line, a defensive line across Hong Kong’s natural geological ridges against the Japanese invasion.
 The ruins of Pottinger Battery have mostly been reclaimed by vegetation, but Gough Battery, a smaller outpost, and a redoubt on the summit of Devil’s Peak are still visible today.

 The terrain on Devil’s Peak is very easy, so this is a family-friendly hike.
 At Yau Tong MTR station, head towards the Lei Yue Mun Estate, then go uphill towards the Tseung Kwan O Chinese Permanent Cemetery.
 The entrance to the Wilson Trail will be to your left, and from there it’s a simple matter of following signs up to Devil’s Peak.